WordPress Installation on Live Server (Based on Bluehost)

 This tutorial is meant to guide you through the process of WordPress installation.
 As you might know, there are lots of web hosting services, such as HostGator, SiteGround, GoDaddy, and much more.

 This specific tutorial is based on one of the most popular web hosts – Bluehost, to which you can subscribe using this link.

-Generally speaking, the process of WordPress installation can be roughly divided into 3 steps.
+Generally speaking, the process of WordPress installation can be roughly divided into three steps.
 This allows to upload WordPress to the server, create a database, and actually install the WordPress CMS.
-Keep reading to learn about these steps in more details!
+Keep reading to learn about these steps in more detail.

 Uploading WordPress to Server

 First, you need to download the latest version of WordPress to your hard drive.
 As a result, the compressed WordPress package will be downloaded to your computer.